 Payment plans also provide an opportunity for firms to simultaneously deliver a better client experience.
 This could potentially lead to positive reviews and repeat future business.
 After all, as survey data in the 2020 Legal Trends Report notes, 72% of consumers would rather pay their legal fees on a payment plan.

-Learn more about how to set up payment plans in Clio.
+Learn more about how to set up payment plans in Clio and alternatives to payment plans.

 Sliding scale fees